jbelvin85/tatwats/README.md

     ```bash
     ./deploy.sh
     ```
-This will build the Docker images, set up the necessary environment variables (if not already done), and start all services.
+This will build the Docker images, set up the necessary environment variables (if not already done), and start all services using Docker Compose.

 Generate / Update Documentation